 If your cat goes outdoors, you should keep them indoors for the night prior to surgery to ensure they’re home in time for the appointment and that they don’t eat or drink anything during the night.

 If your kitty is the type to disappear when they see the cat carrier, you may consider closing them in a bathroom for the night so you can more easily catch them in the morning.
-Of course, training them beforehand to be comfortable with the carrier will make the process that much easier, and you won’t need to spend so much effort capturing them.
+Of course, training them beforehand to be comfortable with the carrier will make the process that much easier.
+That way, you won’t need to spend so much effort capturing them.

 What Happens During The Spay Or Neuter Procedure